Little Monsters (1989 film): Release

 The film was financed by Vestron Pictures.
 Along with a few other films, the distribution rights were sold to Metro-Goldwyn-Mayer/United Artists after Vestron's bankruptcy (though Vestron retained some foreign rights).
 It subsequently saw a limited release, with only 179 movie theaters showing the film at its high point, although it grossed just under US$800,000.
 A DVD release was made available in the United States and Canada on April 6, 2004.
 Lionsgate released the film on Blu-ray for the first time as part of their "Vestron Video Collector's Series" line on September 15, 2020.

 Reception

-On Rotten Tomatoes the film has an approval rating of 44% based on reviews from 9 critics.
+On Rotten Tomatoes the film has an approval rating of 44% based on reviews from 9 critics, with an average score of 4.5/10.

 Chris Willman of the Los Angeles Times found Howie Mandel's monster Maurice to be uncannily close to Beetlejuice although this film is for children.
 He notes that "there's sweetness and whimsicality in its fantasy, but there’s also a fair amount of gross-out humor" and admits that "some of it is actually funny".
 Willman says the film ultimately turns into a special-effects extravaganza, but seems to have been held back by its limited budget.

-Revival Screening

-On October 14, 2022, a 35mm print of Little Monsters screened at the Mahoning Drive-in Theater.
-An exclusive poster, in addition to fan-created artwork, was available for sale on site.
-Lunchmeat VHS co-hosted the event.